 Protecting butterfly habitats has been an ever-decreasing priority for state and national organizations in roadside vegetation management (37).
 The environment can be a better place by protecting existing pollinator habitat, growing more to bring color and life to the sides of the roads, and improving public perception of the quality use of funds as well.
 Bees are nationally known as the essential pollinators in the ecosystem; however, often ignored when making new highways, planting grasses and other fauna on the roadside lands.
 It takes up lots of acreages, driving bees out from the area to find new food sources.
 The rich diversity of native plants results in more pollinators and hence more wildflowers in the area.
 Roughly 60-80% of world’s 250k species of flowering plants depend on insects for pollination.
 Therefore, restoration of their habitat along the roadside is essential (45).

 Pollination of flowering plants is an essential ecosystem service (36).
 Pollinators, for example, honey bees, flies, wasps, bugs, moths, and butterflies play distinct parts in food webs encouraging the generation of flowering plants.
 Fruits and seeds, the product of pollination, are the primary food for many birds and mammals.
 The primary habitat needs—flowers for nectar, pollen, and place to nest that can be easily provided in the roadsides.
-However, research indicates that wild pollinators are in decline.
-It impacts pollinators themselves as well as the durability of roadside ecology and agricultural productivity.
+However, research indicates that wild pollinators are in decline, which impacts pollinators themselves as well as the durability of roadside ecology and agricultural productivity.

 Roadsides can likewise be a shelter for pollinators, particularly in landscapes substantially altered by urbanization or agriculture.
 Minimal natural surroundings like roadsides can furnish pollinators with place to search for food and to settle.
 Pollinator habitat must incorporate blooming flowers, which supply pollinators with protein-rich pollen and life-giving nectar.
 Pollinators additionally require a place to settle or to lay their eggs.
 Butterflies and moths, for the most part, lay their eggs on or by the host plant upon which their vegetation-eating caterpillars will feed.
 Conversely, honey bees create nests in which they leave food for their young.
 Numerous honey bee species create underground homes in their preferred soil type, while other species settle above ground in plant stems or pits in dead wood.
 Honey bees settle inside protected cavities, under clusters of grass or in old rodent tunnels.
 Native plants support more butterflies and bees than non-native grasses and flowers (42).